top of page

 Partnership With Mountain West Conference

 Oregon State and Washington State have entered into an interim scheduling partnership with the MWC.
-For the 2024 season, OSU and WSU agreed to pay the MWC $14 million, and in exchange, the Beavers and Cougars will play five games each against MWC teams.
+For the 2024 season, OSU and WSU agreed to pay the MWC $14 million, and in exchange, the Beavers and Cougars will play seven games each against MWC teams.
 Neither team will be eligible for the MWC championship, and the scheduling partnership might be extended to 2025.

 The MWC belongs to the Group of 5 and consists of 11 member universities: